newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 * **Launcher**: An entry point into the New Relic One platform that is loaded on the "Apps" page.
 * **Nerdlet**: A visual component that renders inside the New Relic One platform at a well defined extension point.
 For example, a Launcher can invoke a Nerdlet (as you will see shortly).
 At their core, Nerdlets are React.js components.
 * **Nerdpack** (aka Package): A collection of artifacts, e.g. Nerdlets, that are "packaged" up and published into the New Relic One platform.
+* **Visualization:** This is another Nerdpack artifact that renders your data in a customized way.
+Unlike Nerdlets, you can add visualizations to dashboards.
+For now, you'll focus on Nerdlets, but you'll learn about visualizations in a later lab.

 In Lab0, you will create a Launcher and then add a Nerdlet to it that will be invoked when the user clicks on the Launcher.
 After this lab you should understand: